-[buyername] may, at its option, either (i) return the deliverable and receive a refund of all fees paid for that deliverable, or (ii) require [suppliername] to correct the deliverable, without charge and in a timely manner (in which case acceptance of the deliverable shall not occur.
+[buyername] may, at its option, either (i) return the deliverable and receive a refund of all fees paid for that deliverable, or (ii) require [suppliername] to correct the deliverable, without charge and in a timely manner (in which case acceptance of the deliverable shall not occur until the deliverable conforms to the acceptance criteria as reasonably determined by [buyername]).

-Acceptance Process Table:
+Acceptance Process Template.